 Here the speaker implies that the puzzle is unsolvable.
 Therefore, solving the puzzle is not a likely reality, and the subjunctive were is used instead of the past tense was.

-That does not mean that every clause beginning with if I requires the use of if I was rather than if I were.
+That does not mean that every clause beginning with if requires the use of were rather than was.

-In this sentence, the speaker acknowledges that it is possible he or she may have incorrectly thought that Felicity loves puppies and has given her a puppy in error.
-The fact that it is possible the speaker is describing reality makes this an indicative sentence, not a subjunctive one.
+In this sentence, the speaker acknowledges that it is possible they were mistaken about Felicity loving puppies and thus shouldn’t be giving her one.
+The fact that the speaker is describing what may be reality makes this an indicative sentence, not a subjunctive one.
 Therefore, we use was instead of were.

 A sure sign that you should use the subjunctive is when the word wish is used.
 A wish is the desire or hope for something that cannot or probably will not happen.

-Always remember this rule about the usage of was and were: use were with expressions that are hypothetical, wishful, imagined, desired, doubtful, and otherwise contrary to fact—that is to say, not real.
+Remember this rule about the usage of was and were: Use were with expressions that are hypothetical, wishful, imagined, desired, doubtful, and otherwise contrary to fact—that is to say, not real.